-Since the September 20th PLDRB meeting, staff and the applicant have continued to dialogue to create development standards that may satisfy the Comprehensive Plan and the LDC and permit the Staff to recommend the project have a density greater than the 15 du units/acre allowed in a typical MPD, to satisfy various provisions in the Comprehensive Plan, including policy 1.1.2.2.
+Between the September 20th and October 19th PLDRB meetings, staff and the applicant continued to dialogue to create development standards that may satisfy the Comprehensive Plan and the LDC and permit Staff to recommend the project have a density greater than the 15 du units/acre allowed in a typical MPD, to satisfy various provisions in the Comprehensive Plan, including policy 1.1.2.2.
 These development standards are discussed in Exhibit "A" to this staff report.
-The applicant has not agreed to limit the density to 18.3 du/acre.
+However, the applicant has not agreed to limit the density to 18.3 du/acre.